reactiverse/aws-sdk/README.md

 ```

-The 2 first configuration lines are important.
-You have to use `VertxNioAsyncHttpClient` to execute SDK http requests and set the `FUTURE_COMPLETION_EXECUTOR` to the Vert.x one.

 ### Why using `VertxNioAsyncHttpClient`

 As you know, Vert.x uses non-blocking IO.
 This means, among other stuff, that you should never ever block the event-loop.